wpsharks/comet-cache-kb/tutorials/108-migrating-zencache-to-comet-cache.md

 ### How do I install Comet Cache if I already have ZenCache installed?

-If ZenCache is currently active, deactivate the ZenCache plugin in `Dashboard → Plugins`.
+If ZenCache is currently active, deactivate the ZenCache plugin in `WordPress Dashboard → Plugins`.
 After you have deactivated ZenCache, you can donwload and install Comet Cache.
 Comet Cache will automatically detect and preserve your existing ZenCache settings.
 Once Comet Cache has been activated, ZenCache can be deleted.

 ### I ran into a Fatal Error while migrating; help!